-Right off the bat we have a problem.
-What’s the chances a subcontractor would even google something like “5 Benefits to Using Engineered Hardwood Flooring in Your Home”?
+Right off the bat, we have a problem.
+What are the chances a subcontractor would even google something like 5 Benefits to Using Engineered Hardwood Flooring in Your Home?

 He wouldn’t.
-We know immediately that writing a blog like that to attract Calvin is a waste of time.
+We know immediately that writing an article like that to attract Calvin is a waste of time.

-He might search for something like Cheap Options for Engineered Hardwood Flooring.
-Then he’d realize the word cheap has negative connotations, so he refines his search to Budget-Friendly Options for Engineered Hardwood Flooring.
+Calvin might search for something like Cheap Options for Engineered Hardwood Flooring.
+Then he’d realize the word cheap has negative connotations, so he refines his search to Most Affordable Types of Engineered Hardwood Flooring.

-Knowing this, and knowing whom I’m writing for, I propose a blog post titled 5 Budget-Friendly Engineered Hardwood Flooring Brands for Subcontractors.
+Knowing this, and knowing whom I’m writing for, I propose a blog post titled 5 Affordable Engineered Hardwood Flooring Brands for Subcontractors.

 Identify your audience.
 Identify what they search for on Google.
 Then create content for them.